dharma610/ML_model_deployment/README.md

 You should be able to view the homepage.

 Now fill the required details and click on predict button and you can see the prediction.

+## ML-Model-Flask-Deployment(Heroku Cloud)
+we need two extra things which is
+1) **Procfile** - For Heroku to be able to run our application like it should, we need to define a set of processes/commands that it should run beforehand.
+These commands are        located in the Procfile:
+     web: gunicorn app:app

+2) **requirements.txt** - we need to define which libraries our application uses.
+That way, Heroku knows which ones to provide for us, similar to how we install them locally          when developing the app.

+This way we end up with a requirements.txt file that contains the libraries we're using and their versions:

+Click==7.0
+Flask==1.1.1
+gunicorn==19.9.0
+itsdangerous==1.1.0
+Jinja2==2.10.1
+MarkupSafe==1.1.1
+Werkzeug==0.15.6